EMLoC: Emulator-based Memory-efficient Fine-tuning with LoRA Correction: Abstract

 \section{Abstract}

 Open-source foundation models have seen rapid adoption and development, enabling powerful general-purpose capabilities across diverse domains.
 However, fine-tuning large foundation models for domain-specific or personalized tasks remains prohibitively expensive for most users due to the significant memory overhead beyond that of inference.
 We introduce \modelname{}, an Emulator-based Memory-efficient fine-tuning framework with LoRA Correction, which enables model fine-tuning within the same memory budget required for inference. \modelname{} constructs a task-specific light-weight emulator using activation-aware singular value decomposition (SVD) on a small downstream calibration set.
 Fine-tuning then is performed on this lightweight emulator via LoRA.
 To tackle the misalignment between the original model and the compressed emulator, we propose a novel compensation algorithm to correct the fine-tuned LoRA module, which thus can be merged into the original model for inference. \modelname{} supports flexible compression ratios and standard training pipelines, making it adaptable to a wide range of applications.
 Extensive experiments demonstrate that \modelname{} outperforms other baselines across multiple datasets and modalities.
-Moreover, without quantization, \modelname{} enables fine-tuning of a 38B model on a single 24GB consumer GPU—bringing efficient and practical model adaptation to individual users.
+Moreover, without quantization, \modelname{} enables fine-tuning of a 38B model, which originally required 95GB of memory, on a single 24GB consumer GPU—bringing efficient and practical model adaptation to individual users.
+Project Page: \href{https://hsi-che-lin.github.io/EMLoC/}{hsi-che-lin.github.io/EMLoC}